 The information or news content of central bank communication cannot be collapsed into one empirical measure, making it difficult to measure the surprise element or even the direction.
-Therefore, we measure different types of communication, w, by the central bank through a communication dummy, $com{w,l}$, that takes the value one if a certain communication event has happened on a day, and zero otherwise.
+Therefore, we measure different types of communication, w, by the central bank through a communication dummy, $com{w,t}$ , that takes the value one if a certain communication event has happened on a day, and zero otherwise.
 These communication events include policy rate decisions with and without commentary, monetary policy reports, parliamentary hearings, minutes of meetings (and voting records) and speeches.
 The data were available on the websites of the six central banks.

-A number of variables control for time-specific and other events, $Other{d,i}$, where d denotes the different variables.
-These include four dummies for day-of-the-week effects, $Other{1.4,i}$, a dummy for public holidays, $Other{5,i}$, and a dummy for 11 September 2001, $Other{6,i}$.7 We also include a measure for the days to rollover for each futures contract, $Other{7,i}$.
-Every three months on a pre-set date, the 1st futures
+A number of variables control for time-specific and other events, $Other{d,t}$ , where d denotes the different variables.
+These include four dummies for day-of-the-week effects, $Other{I-4,t}$ , a dummy for public holidays, $Other{5,t}$ , and a dummy for 11 September 2001, $Other{6,t}$ .
+We also include a measure for the days to rollover for each futures contract, $Other{7,t}$ .
+Every three months on a pre-set date, the 1st futures contract is settled and the remaining futures contracts are rolled over to the next contract.
+Since volatility may be expected to vary as a contract approaches expiry, we include this variable to capture this effect.